embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 +CWSTATE:2,"Home"
 ```

-As the Wi-Fi credentials were saved by the ESP-AT firmware, we won't set them in the further examples.
+As the Wi-Fi credentials were saved by the ESP-AT firmware, we won't set them in the following examples.

 ### TCP client